The Language I Borrowed

 Math always made me cry.
 Usually in private.

 I never understood it in high school.
 I passed algebra because my teacher liked me, not because I learned anything.
 By the time I reached college, I had to take remedial math—baby math, the kind that assumes you are already behind.
-The problem wasn’t effort.
+It wasn’t that I wasn’t trying.
 I didn’t understand the language.

 Numbers arrived without narrative.
 They didn’t tell me where they came from or where they were going.
 They didn’t explain why one thing followed another.
-They sat there, cold, daring me to recognize them.
+They just sat there on the page, flat and certain, as if I should already know them.

 In college, a tutor once told me that if he could sit inside my head, he could figure out how to make math make sense to me.
 One day, almost by accident, I turned a problem into a story.
 I pictured the parentheses as a crib and the numbers as children gathered around it.
 The one closest had to be held first.
-Once I saw it that way, the order wasn’t mysterious anymore.
-It was care.
+Once I saw it that way, I knew what to do next.
 One thing at a time.

 The equation didn’t change.